TrueUSD Price Tops $1.00 (TUSD)

-TrueUSD (TUSD) traded 0% higher against the US dollar during the 1-day period ending at 20:00 PM ET on October 19th.
-TrueUSD has a total market capitalization of $494.52 million and approximately $31.92 million worth of TrueUSD was traded on exchanges in the last 24 hours.
-Over the last week, TrueUSD has traded up 0% against the US dollar.
-One TrueUSD token can now be bought for approximately $1.00 or 0.00001459 BTC on popular exchanges.
+TrueUSD (TUSD) traded down 0% against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on October 20th.
+During the last week, TrueUSD has traded up 0% against the dollar.
+One TrueUSD token can now be bought for $1.00 or 0.00001454 BTC on cryptocurrency exchanges.
+TrueUSD has a market cap of $494.47 million and approximately $33.28 million worth of TrueUSD was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.